Ayurvedic Wisdom on Nutrition

 Wednesday, 7th February, 2018

-Our appetite is our ability to digest and absorb nutrients with the help of digestive enzymes known as ‘agni’ or ‘digestive fire’, and this is central to health.
+According to Ayurvedic wisdom, our appetite is our ability to digest and absorb nutrients with the help of digestive enzymes known as ‘agni’ or ‘digestive fire’, and this is central to health.

 Eat food that is fresh!
 As our food dies, so do the nutrients within it.
 Ayurveda recommends eating well-cooked food with fresh ingredients, preferably organic, and says that you should taste and enjoy your food.
 It’s best to eat meals in a calm and peaceful environment without performing other tasks at the same time, sitting down and relaxed.
 This creates the best environment for good digestion.
 It is also wise to drink hot water with lemon juice or ginger to kindle your digestion before a meal.